Andelae/ToDoList/README.md

 Code Louisville Fullstack JavaScript Project

 ## Description of Project
 This application is a simple todo list that allows user to add, delete, or cross things off a list.
 This is an application that demonstrates CRUD (create, read, update, delete) operations.
+If user would like different list, then simply after localhost:3000 type / (any subject title you want for list title).
+For example: localhost:3000/grocery, or localhost:3000/code.

 ### Built With
 -	HTML